MATISSE p2 tutorial

 The MATISSE instrument webpage lists the conditions that are required for MATISSE observations, depending on the correlated magnitude of the target.
 In our case, the required Sky Transparency condition is "Variable, thin cirrus" for a bright target.

-Note that in your Phase 1 proposal you already specified some of these constraints (sky transparency and seeing) according to the requirements.
+Note that in your Phase 1 proposal you already specified some of these constraints (sky transparency and turbulence category) according to the requirements.
 You must make sure that none of the constraints specified in Phase 2 is more stringent than the corresponding ones specified at Phase 1.

 Finally, choose for Baseline the quadruple that you asked for at Phase 1.
 (This is not really a constraint, and for that reason, the baseline configuration will move to the acquisition template in one of the next periods.)